 Menu navigation and hover steps are something to watch for since the navigation will most likely be collapsed in a hamburger menu and hovers do not work with touch input devices.

-Once you have created some mobile journeys, we can run them using mabl Plans.
+Once you have created some mobile tests, we can run them using mabl Plans.
 This is where we can also specify a mobile User Agent value to identify as a mobile device in the HTTP headers that the browser sends to the application.
 Mabl will then use the specified viewport and mobile user agent when executing the Plan.

 A quick way to generate User Agent strings to select device in Device Mode in Chrome DevTools and type navigator.userAgent in the Console panel.